xiaoRoy/flutter-in-action/note/building-beautiful-UIs-with-flutter.md

 __IconTheme__

+To give the icons in your app an accent color, pass the color argument to IconButton.
+Alternatively, you can apply a different theme.

 Icons inherit their color, opacity, and size from an IconTheme widget, which uses an IconThemeData object to define these characteristics

 __Build Context__